Pragma once

 In the C and C++ programming languages, #pragma once is a non-standard but widely supported preprocessor directive designed to cause the current header file to be included only once in a single compilation.
 Thus, #pragma once serves the same purpose as #include guards, but with several advantages, including less code, avoidance of name clashes, and sometimes improvement in compilation speed.
 While #pragma once is available in most modern compilers, its implementation is tricky and might not always be reliable.

-Modules, introduced in C++20, eliminate the necessity of #pragma once, due to not being handled by the preprocessor.
+Modules, introduced in C++20, eliminates the necessity of #pragma once, due to not being handled by the preprocessor.
 Modules can only be imported at most one time into a translation unit.